Excellence in Dentistry

-Dr. Rotroff ensures that you complete a health survey, asking you to check any conditions that you have or have had in the past.
-She examines your health history and all medications that you take, including prescription and over-the-counter medications.
+Dr. Rotroff and Dr. Wasselle ensure that you complete a health survey, asking you to check any conditions that you have or have had in the past.
+Our doctors examine your health history and all medications that you take, including prescription and over-the-counter medications.

-Dr. Rotroff provides a thorough exam and makes a dental plan for you depending on your specific dental health.
-She determines how effective your teeth cleaning has been, looks for any decay in your teeth and their roots, and checks for gum or bone disease.
+Our doctors provide a thorough exam and create a custom dental plan for you depending on your specific dental health.
+They determine how effective your teeth cleaning has been, look for any decay in your teeth and their roots, and check for gum or bone disease.

-Next, Dr. Rotroff asks you to open and close your mouth to ensure your bite and jaw are in proper alignment.
-She also asks about your last X-rays.
+Next, your dentist will ask you to open and close your mouth to ensure your bite and jaw are in proper alignment.

 If you are due for dental x-rays, those will be updated.
-You should have X-rays of your teeth every three years.
+You should have a full mouth series X-rays of your teeth every three years.
 Four bitewing x-rays are advised every year thereafter.
-Since X-rays are now digital, there's no need to worry about radiation.
-The X-rays show how your upper and lower teeth fit together and provide a 3-D picture to show all of each tooth and the adjacent areas, and show areas of developing decay.
+Since X-rays are now digital they are fast and easy.
+The X-rays show how your upper and lower teeth fit together, provide a 3-D picture to show all of each tooth and the adjacent areas, and show areas of developing decay.

-Dr. Rotroff also performs a thorough exam for oral cancer.
-She checks your jaw, your lips, inside your mouth, your tongue, and each side of your neck to make sure there are no lumps and bumps that could be dangerous.
+Dr. Rotroff and Dr. Wasselle perform a thorough exam for oral cancer.
+They check your jaw, your lips, inside your mouth, your tongue, and each side of your neck to make sure there are no lumps and bumps that could be dangerous.

-If she sees signs of tobacco or significant decay, Dr. Rotroff discusses lifestyle and diet choices that affect your oral health.
+If our doctors see signs of tobacco use or significant decay, they will discuss lifestyle and diet choices that affect your oral health.

 With an ultrasonic scaler, your hygienist thoroughly cleans each tooth and the areas between your teeth and around your gums.
 The ultrasonic scaler uses high-frequency pressure to remove stubborn plaque, and hard matter called calculus, which forms when plaque hardens.

 When plaque is left on teeth from inadequate brushing and flossing, it hardens into tartar or calculus.
-Only the hygienist can remove calculus, which is why it’s so important to schedule regular cleanings.
+Only the hygienist can remove calculus, which is why it’s so important to schedule regular dental cleanings.
 When needed, your hygienist also scrapes the plaque and bacteria buildup around your teeth and gums with a hand scaler.
-Dr. Rotroff may apply a fluoride treatment at the end of your appointment if decay is an issue.
+Your hygienist may apply a fluoride treatment at the end of your appointment if decay is an issue.